ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## range

-The field must be within the range values and the validation data must follow the range pattern: `min..max`
+The field must be within the range values and the validation data must follow the range pattern: `min..max`.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 myField = { range = "1..5" }